container-job-runner/cjr/README.md

 ### `build.context` (optional)

-Context for build command relative to the stack folder.
+Context for the build command.
+Path is relative to the stack folder.
 Defaults to:
 ```yaml
 context: .
 ````

 ### `build.args` (optional)

-Any arguments use for the build stage.
+Any arguments used during image build.
 Example:
 ```yaml
 build:
   args: